abdreams/CompetitiveProgramming/README.md

 ### Explanation

-- **State Management**: `expandedPortfolio` is used to track which portfolio is currently expanded.
-- **Toggle Function**: `toggleExpand` toggles the expanded state for the clicked portfolio row.
-- **Conditional Rendering**: If `expandedPortfolio` matches the current row index, an additional row with detailed information is rendered below the selected row.

-### Step 2: Update `Portfolio.jsx` for Consistency
+- **Conditional Classes**: We use `portfolio.profitLoss.startsWith('+')` to determine if the value is positive.
+If it is, we apply the `text-green-500` class; otherwise, we apply the `text-red-500` class.
+- **Profit/Loss Display**: We display the value with an arrow (▲ or ▼) based on whether it is positive or negative.

+### Complete Portfolio.jsx and PortfolioDiversity.jsx

-Ensure that `Portfolio.jsx` passes the necessary props to `PortfolioTable` and handles the layout correctly.
+Ensure that your `Portfolio.jsx` and `PortfolioDiversity.jsx` are correctly set up to pass the necessary props.

 #### `pages/Portfolio.jsx`